Drew Silverstein, Founder & Partner

-Massachusetts born and Connecticut bred, Taylor began his career as a management consultant for businesses within the manufacturing and utilities industries.
+Massachusetts born and Connecticut bred, Taylor began his career as a management consultant to companies in the manufacturing and utilities industries.
 His engagements focused on increasing throughput, improving quality, and enhancing workforce effectiveness, and his clients included companies such as Bayer, Hercules, Novell, United Water and Solutia.

-After his consulting career, Taylor pivoted to the world of marketing, working with eBay and early e-commerce brands.
-His work took him to Horizon Media (largest independent media agency globally) where, as a leader in their digital media division, he envisioned, built, and led their social media practice from 2006 to 2014.
+Taylor's career pivoted to the world of advertising & marketing in the early 2000's as a result of work with eBay and a number of early e-commerce brands.
+Through this experience in a growing sector, his journey next took him to Horizon Media (the largest independent media agency globally) where, as a leader in their digital media division, he envisioned, built, and led their social media practice from 2006 to 2014.
 During this period, Taylor helped bring brands like GEICO, Capital One, WWE, and NBC Sports onto the social media map.
-Taylor then built and led new business units that fueled Horizon's growth, including Innovation, Learning & Development, and Business Incubation.
+Following his role in digital media, Taylor went on to build and lead new business units which fueled Horizon's growth, including Innovation, Learning & Development, and Business Incubation from 2015 to 2023.